+- Minimum of 60 consecutive graded credits complete at the time of application.
 Performance in courses not yet completed at the time of application must be comparable to the level of performance seen in the academic records submitted at the time of application.
 A marked decline in academic performance in the final term(s) may lead to withdrawal of an offer of admission.

 Eligibility for atypical degrees:

 - Require degrees to contain 50% credits completed at granting institution (can include colleges which are authorized in their jurisdiction to grant bachelor’s degrees).
 This is the standard “residency requirement”* for an institution to grant a degree at most Canadian universities, including McGill.
 It may affect Thompson Rivers Open Learning or Athabasca University generalist degrees, which are more flexible.

 - Prior learning credit based on informal learning (also known as Reconnaissance des acquis extrascolaires in Québec), i.e. transfer credit that does not come from prior academic credited courses, cannot comprise more than 10% of the degree (e.g. 12 credits of 120).